 What happens if you slap the wrong card?

-As explained above, there is a penalty associated with slapping the wrong card.
-The slapping Player must pay one card, from the top of their deck, to the Player whom had their card slapped incorrectly.
+As explained in the rules, there is a penalty associated with slapping the wrong card.
+The slapping Player must pay one card, from the top of their deck, to the Player who had their card slapped incorrectly.